 The Pre-Prep is a vibrant, inclusive and very happy school, where small classes ensure a high level of care and attention to every boy, and where boys are encouraged to embrace the values of friendship and respect, alongside perseverance and a love of learning.

 To stimulate creativity and help the understanding of new concepts we enjoy taking our lessons outside: counting can be practised by calculating how many hops it takes to get from one side of the playground to another; right angles created with sticks; and minutes and seconds practised by timing each other running from one football goal to the other!
-In addition to this, Nursery and Reception have access to their own outdoor classrooms as well as a mud kitchen, which creates an additional hands-on learning environment for the younger boys.
+In addition to this, Reception have access to their own outdoor classrooms as well as a mud kitchen, which creates an additional hands-on learning environment for the younger boys.

 We encourage the boys to have an interest in their local community by inviting visitors in to talk about the work they do.
 Boys have enjoyed visits from charities such as the NSPCC, local ‘people who help us’ such as the fire brigade and police officers and local authors.